Common Noun

 • List of Common Noun

-• How to Identify Common Noun in a Sentence?
+• How to Identify Common Nouns in a Sentence?

 • FAQ's

-Word which is used for the common name of something such as a place, object or a person is known as a common noun.
+Common nouns refer to common names of something such as a place, object or person.
 For example, teacher, fruit, vegetable, parent, etc.

 Common name of a person: doctor, engineer, artist